jsiek/denotational_semantics/agda/README.md

         Proves adequacy of ISWIM's model with respect to ISWIM reduction to a value (literal or lambda abstraction).
 Also proves that denotational equality implies contextual equivalence.

+   * `ISWIMLanguage`

+      Collects all the definitions and theorems about the ISWIM language.